 At the Florida’s Natural Grove House in Lake Wales you can learn all about Florida orange juice and the history of Florida’s Natural.
 There is a small room of museum type displays, a short video, samples of Florida’s Natural juices, and a super cute gift shop.
 Admission to the Grove House is free, open seasonally.

-The best deal at the Florida Children’s Museum is a Family Membership for only $120 per year for one adult and one child, with additional family members only $20.
-Join the Museum to enjoy a year of play at their new home at Bonnet Springs Park.
+The best deal at the Florida Children’s Museum is a Family Membership for only $120 per year for one adult and one child, and you can add additional family members only $20 per year.
+Join the Museum to enjoy a year of play every day of the week at their new home at Bonnet Springs Park.

 Bok Tower Gardens Free Admission